 Smile Avenue also comes with a cleaning solution to prepare your teeth, as well as a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
 The mouthpiece is a fixed shape, no moulding required.

-You can read more about Smile Avenue in our full review here, or check it out on Amazon by clicking below.
-If you decide to buy it, you can get 10% off by using promo code SMILEA10 at checkout.
+You can read more about Smile Avenue in our full review here, or check it out on their website by clicking below.
+If you decide to buy it, you can get 10% off by using promo code DENTA10 at checkout.
+There's also free shipping as standard.

 Snow's whitening system is a revolutionary new product made in the USA.
 It is similar to the EAZKIT in that it has a mouthpiece with built-in LEDs, you paint the gel onto your teeth, and there's an app connected to the product.
 However, the Snow app is much more advanced, with a Bluetooth connection to the light fitting and a more professional feel.
 There’s an even more tech-based product with their wireless charging option as well.